A good salary vs the right employment offer

 These other factors can be used in combination with salary to attract talent, which is why organisations need to look at their entire employment offering, with salary a part of it – it’s not the only drawcard.
 With other elements like career progression and work life balance highly valued as ‘pull’ factors for job seekers, the relative importance of money alone can decrease as it is weighed up against other components of the offering.

 So when it comes to career progression, for instance, what kind of career trajectory can employees expect with your company, and will you offer professional development and training?

 For those with young children, will your organisation offer them the flexibility to leave work early for school pick-up or work from home when necessary?
 And that’s not just for women but for men, too.
-Here in New Zealand, the Hudson Report showed work life balance now pips career progression as a must-have in a new job – for men.
+The Hudson Report showed work life balance now pips career progression as a must-have in a new job – for men.
 The world is changing fast and organisations need to ensure their employment offerings are keeping up.

 The right offering will therefore address not only a person’s financial needs but their life priorities, motivational drivers and their values.
 Is that six figure salary going to mean putting in 70-hour weeks at the expense of family time?
 Do you offer other perks that will add to their quality of life or make their life easier, such as a gym or on-site cafeteria?

 It’s all part of the equation.

 3 tips for getting your employment offering right